sahareitam/chrome-keyboard-fixer/README.md

    - Ensure the server is running or connected to the remote GCP backend
    - Check Chrome console for error messages
    - Verify the keyboard shortcut isn't conflicting with other extensions
+   - Make sure you're following the correct sequence for multiple conversions

 2. **Server connection issues**
    - Confirm the server is accessible on GCP
    - Check if antivirus/firewall is blocking the connection
    - Verify host permissions in manifest.json

+3. **Cursor position issues**
+   - If cursor position seems incorrect after conversion, try marking a new starting position
+   - For multiple conversions, ensure you're waiting for each conversion to complete